 [t]he ideas of the sublime and the beautiful stand on foundations so different, that it is hard … to think of reconciling them in the same subject, without considerably lessening the effect of the one or the other upon the passions.
 (Burke 1990, 103)

-The impact of Burke's aesthetic dualism was immediate.
+The impact of Burke’s aesthetic dualism was immediate.
 Before its appearance, the sublime could be ignored: there is almost no mention of it in Shaftesbury, Hutcheson, or Hume.
 Afterward it could not be: indeed the major theorists of the second half of the century—Reid, Alison, and Kant—all advance substantial theories of the sublime.
-But toward the century's end Burke's dualism began to come under pressure, not from those who thought two perfections too many, but from those who thought it too few.
+But toward the century’s end Burke’s dualism began to come under pressure, not from those who thought two perfections too many, but from those who thought it too few.
 Uvedale Price, following suggestions in the writings of William Gilpin, argued that there are objects—landscapes, paradigmatically—which please the eye, but which can be considered neither beautiful nor sublime.
 These objects cannot be considered sublime because they need not be grand (Price 1796, 106–107); they cannot be considered beautiful because they are not smooth, their pleasure depending on “sudden protuberance, and lines that cross each other in a sudden and broken manner” (Price 1796, 61–62).
-Because the play of form, color, light, and shadow afforded by such objects renders them ideal for painting, Gilpin referred to them as “picturesque” (Gilpin 1794, 3–5).
+Because the play of form, color, light, and shadow afforded by such objects renders them ideal subjects for painting and drawing, Gilpin referred to them as “picturesque” (Gilpin 1794, 3–5).
 By the end of the century, the picturesque came to be regarded widely as occupying the position vacated by the novel, i.e., that of a third perfection of taste.

 Alexander Gerard’s theory of taste, advanced in his 1759 Essay on Taste, is an attempt to mediate, or perhaps to transcend, the dispute between internal-sense and imagination theorists.

-Gerard accepts as sound Hutcheson's argument for the internal sensibility of taste: that the perceptions of taste are simple, that they arise immediately, and that they arise necessarily, show taste to be a sense; that they are separate from and consequent upon those of external sense and reflection show taste to be internal (Gerard 1759, 160–161).
-But Gerard rejects what Hutcheson regards as a corollary, i.e., that taste is an ultimate or irreducible power.
+Gerard accepts as sound Hutcheson’s argument for the internal sensibility of taste: that the perceptions of taste are simple, that they arise immediately, and that they arise necessarily, show taste to be a sense; that they are separate from and consequent upon those of external sense and reflection show taste to be internal (Gerard 1759, 160–161).
+But Gerard rejects what Hutcheson regards as a corollary—that taste is an ultimate or irreducible power.
 Hutcheson may have taken the irreducibility of taste to follow from the simplicity of its perceptions.
 Or he may have taken the irreducibility of taste to follow, by analogy, from the irreducibility of the external senses.
 But whether taste is irreducible depends merely on whether its perceptions can be traced to some more basic mental power.
 Gerard believes that they can be: in fact he believes that they can all be traced to “certain exertions” of the more basic power of the imagination (Gerard 1759, 167).
 Thus while taste is “itself a species of sensation … in respect of its principles, [it is] justly reduced to imagination” (Gerard 1759, 160).